 Yes, Z248F includes a durable deck and blade, but you can only use it in the long run with proper cleaning and maintenance.
 On top of that, you must replace dull blades with sharp ones for safer operations and better results.

-Besides top-notch durability, the unit’s blades and cutting deck operate with ClearCut air-induction technology.
+In addition to its exceptional durability, the device boasts cutting-edge blades and a cutting deck that utilizes advanced ClearCut air-induction technology.

 This feature navigates the airflow within the machine into a vertical motion before any blade engagement.
 Due to that, the mower can encounter less grass clumping and better clipping distribution during the discharging process.